 - pop it into your rice cooker (pandan has the same aroma compound as basmati rice, so the 2 go very well together!)

-- wrap foods, like chicken, before cooking (similar to how banana leaves are used)
+- wrap whole pandan leaves around food such as chicken, before cooking (similar to how banana leaves are used)

 - use it as a natural food colouring and flavour- this works very well in light sponge cakes!
 (The green comes from the chlorophyll in the plant)

 Pandan is also known as screwpine and, in the West, sometimes called Asian vanilla.
 It has long thin leaves and a delicate, grassy flavour/ smell- this may not sound appetising, but it works very well in food actually.